-With the rainbow density experiment learn about the density of various liquids in a fun, colorful way!
-Science experiments for kids have never been so happy!
+With the rainbow density jar experiment learn about the density of various liquids in a fun, colorful way!
+That’s why we love our rainbow science experiments!

 Kids will love mixing the colors, adding layers to their rainbow density jar, and watching to see which layers fall to the bottom, and which rise to the top.

 Drop in coins and other objects of varying weights and see where they stick among the layers to make this a STEM activity.

 This fun rainbow density jar is a quick way to explain the concept of density to kids.
 Kids will love making and observing the liquids in the rainbow density jar.